-However, in the pursuit of progress and goals, we oftentimes lose appreciation for the value of what we built – until we experience not having it.
+However, in pursuing progress and goals, we often lose appreciation for the value of what we built – until we experience not having it.

 In 2021, we need to accurately value reliability and resilience to make informed investment decisions and, we must value the benefits as accurately as the costs.

 Author and poet Criss Jami once said, “Feel what it’s like to starve, and I guarantee that you’ll forever think twice before wasting food.”

 “…the outcome that all utilities continually strive for.
 It’s the result.”